E-bike: Road traffic safety

 In the United States, an estimated 53,200 e-bike-related emergency department visits occurred between 2017 and 2022.
 During this period, there were 104 e-bike fatalities, accounting for 45% of all micromobility-related deaths.
+A California study of police-reported crashes from 2018 to 2024 found that e-bike injuries increased rapidly and, compared with conventional bicycle crashes, involved higher rates of moderate-to-severe injury, rider fault, unsafe-speed violations, and improper turning.
+Following a new state law, Assembly Bill 2234, cities in San Diego County can establish a minimum age for operating e-bikes.